 According to the Small Business Survival Index 2016: (Number 1 being the preferred ranking.)

-How does South Carolina, Georgia, North Carolina, Florida and Virginia rank in the Lawsuit Climate 2015 report conducted for the US Chamber of Commerce?
+How does South Carolina, North Carolina, Georgia, Tennessee and Virginia rank in the Lawsuit Climate 2017 report conducted for the US Chamber of Commerce?

 While some improvements have been made in South Carolina, our litigation environment and workers’ compensation costs are still having a negative impact on our business climate and lessening the competitiveness of our state.
-Making matters worse is our major competitors: North Carolina.
-Georgia, Tennessee and Virginia all have better legal climates and cheaper workers’ compensation costs.
+Making matters worse is our major competitors: North Carolina, Tennessee and Virginia all have better legal climates and, along with Georgia, have lower Workers’ Compensation costs.

 South Carolina’s business and policy leaders must address these two issues so the Palmetto State can compete with surrounding states and global competition.